vm11962-2131012/UW_Alert_System/README.md

 ### **Motivation Behind the Project**
 Through our personal experiences, we noticed **several challenges** with the UW Crime Alerts and emergency alerts are distributed:
-- **Emails alone are not an effective way to track ongoing threats.** There is no easy way to **visualize where crime is happening over time**.
+- **Emails or texts alone are not an effective way to track ongoing threats.** There is no easy way to **visualize where crime is happening over time**.
 These notifacations can be sent almost a day after the incident has occured, which is unhelpful if someone has already traveled through that area and could had been at risk.
-- **Crime awareness should be dynamic**, allowing users to visualize and focus on **specific incident types or areas** of concern.
+- **Crime and incident awareness should be dynamic**, allowing users to visualize and focus on **specific incident types or areas** of concern.
 - **Proactive navigation is needed** – Knowing where crime is occurring allows users to **adjust their travel routes for safety**.
 The reports being sent can be cofusing since it all comes in the form of text, requiring people who view them to know the exact street that the incident occured or have to look the location up.

 ### **How This Project Improves Safety**